 Transport Nodes forward data to a destination through a route determined by announces, which essentially tell every Transport Node the most efficient next hop for data sent to a specific destination.
 Destinations do not store any kind of map of the network as that would be incredibly inefficient.

-The keys and path to a destination can be requested from any connected Transport Node if a destination does not already have an announce from the destination it is trying to reach.
+The keys and path to a destination can be requested from a properly configured Transport Node if a node does not already have an announce from the destination it is trying to reach.

 So that's great, but what's the point of a network stack that nothing makes use of yet?

-This is why the Reticulum creators made LXMF, a Reticulum-native messaging protocol that allows for standard long and short form messaging functionality, communication between networked devices, paper messages, and offline reception of messages.
+That is why the Reticulum creators made LXMF, a Reticulum-native message format that enables standard long and short form messaging functionality, communication between networked devices, paper messages, and offline reception of messages.

-Offline messaging is facilitated by LXMF Propagation Nodes, which store and forward messages to Peers that are not directly reachable when a message is sent.
-LXMF Propagation Nodes can also provide infrastructure for distributed bulletin, news, or discussion boards.
+Offline messaging is facilitated by LXMF Propagation Nodes, which store and forward messages to nodes that are not directly reachable when a message is sent.
+Messages stay encrypted the whole time, and only reveal the sender to the recipient.

 Propagation Nodes will, by default, peer with each other and synchronize messages over time, automatically creating an encrypted, distributed message store.
 Users can retrieve their messages from any available Propagation Node.